VA Cancer Claims Guide

 Radiation targeting one area can damage adjacent organs or structures.
 Thoracic radiation can cause pericarditis or coronary artery disease.
 Pelvic radiation can cause bowel dysfunction, bladder dysfunction, or sexual dysfunction.
 Each of these is ratable as a secondary condition.

-This scenario deserves its own section because it is fundamentally different in how the claim proceeds, and it catches many veterans off guard.
+This scenario deserves its own section because it is fundamentally different in how the claim proceeds, and it surprises many veterans.

 What Happens When There Is No Active Cancer at Filing